openstack/openstack-manuals/doc/admin-guide/source/cli-nova-manage-projects-security.rst

 selected dynamically.
 This alleviates the need for individual rules to allow each new member of the cluster.

 #.
-Make sure to set the system variables for the user and tenant for
+Make sure to set the system variables for the user and project for
    which you are creating a security group rule.

 #.
 Add a source group, as follows: